coyotespike/solana-starter-apps/README.md

 # solana-starter-apps
 A collection of apps building with Solana.
 These are all based on Buildspace tutorials!

+## getting started
+It's easy to run `npx create-solana-client <name> --initialize-keypair`.
+This was used for the `simple-script` repo, for instance.
+It creates a simple ts-node repo with dotenv and the solana libraries spl-token and web3.js already installed.
+Most of the others are basically create-react-app/NextJS repos.

 ## Structuring a monorepo

 - in my head, you can add a git repo as a folder inside another git repo.
 It won't have its own URL but you can clone only the nested repo, and track its history independently of the first.
 However, **outside my head, this is utterly impossible**.